Kav91/go-serverless-ec2-lifespan/README.md

 ### Compiling & Deploying

-As AWS Lambda runs on linux you will need to compile for linux For further info: https://github.com/aws/aws-lambda-go
+As AWS Lambda runs on linux you will need to compile for linux.
+For further info: https://github.com/aws/aws-lambda-go

 ```sh